MartinPacker/filterCSV/README.md

 will merge any bullet whose text or note is 'A1' with its parent.
 The text of the note will be merged in, with the two characters '* ' denoting it's a bulleted item.

+#### Sorting Child Nodes

+You can sort the child nodes of selected nodes.
+The sort will be alphabetical and ascending.

+For example

+    filterCSV ^A1$ sort < input.csv > output.csv

+will sort all the children of the nodes whose text is "A1".

+#### Reversing The Order Of Child Nodes

+You can reverse the order of the child nodes of selected nodes.

+For example

+    filterCSV ^A1$ reverse < input.csv > output.csv

+will reverse the order of the children of the nodes whose text is "A1".

+You can use reverse after sort to make the sort effectively alphabetically descending.

 ### Input Files

 Input files can be in one of six formats: